C-RH-C/ACM-MCE-must-gather/README.md

 ## Known issues:
   * ~~Not tested on non-HUB cluster for now.~~ - For collecting data from managed cluster, use `-m <ACM version>` option
-  * Do not cover situation, when image for m-g is not available, but this can be checked from `oc adm must-gather ...` output in specified dir (acm-must-gather.log and mce-must-gather.log).
+  * ~~Do not cover situation, when image for m-g is not available,~~ but this can be checked from `oc adm must-gather ...` output in specified dir (acm-must-gather.log and mce-must-gather.log).
+    * It is possible to specify own image registry via `-r` parameter

 ## TODO: